 This policy establishes a process for approving all fundraising activities that occur in or at MELC, or which use affiliation with or through MELC as part of the fundraising effort.
-It is intended to allow the advantage of fundraising opportunities in a way that preserves congregational relationships, protects our tax-exempt status, and upholds our vision, mission and values.
+It is intended to allow the

+4 "Commercialism in the Church"; A Statement of the American Lutheran Church; October, 1964 advantage of fundraising opportunities in a way that preserves congregational relationships, protects our tax-exempt status, and upholds our vision, mission and values.